How To Avoid A Spam Filter In Email Marketing?

 Now barring the reason why such emails are sent, they are considered as spam and get filtered out by spam filter and never reach the recipient’s inbox.

-A spam filter or anti-spam software basically check the emails coming to recipients inbox for the common attributes that spam emails contain.
+A spam filter in email marketing or anti-spam software basically check the emails coming to recipients inbox for the common attributes that spam emails contain.
 The similar attributes that the spam emails contain, if are present in the email, emails are sent to the spam folders and not in the inbox.
 This whole process takes place between the time when an email is being sent by the sender and being received by the customer.

 The interesting point here is that online merchants sometimes do not even get to know if their emails are being checked by a spam filter and going to the spam folder.
 However, if some points are taken into consideration as to how a spam filter works, it can be prevented.
+Thus, it’s essential to understand how to avoid spam filters.
+Scroll down and know how!

 You’re Not Following The CAN-SPAM ACT Guidelines